search form

 5. Credit History: Background checks conducted for credit purposes or financial applications often include your credit history.
 This section provides information about your credit accounts, payment history, and any outstanding debts.

-See also The Ultimate Guide to Obtaining Your Own Background Check
+See also Taking Control: How to Access Your Own Background Check Information

 6. Public Records: Background checks may disclose various public records, such as bankruptcies, tax liens, or civil judgments.
 This information helps reveal any financial issues that potential employers or landlords may consider relevant.